ColdGlassOMilk/react-canvas-animate/README.md

 #### Callbacks

-- `init` (canvas: HTMLCanvasElement) => CanvasContext
+- `init` (context: CanvasContext) => void

-  Init is used to setup a custom rendering context, return the context to be used for rendering
+  Init is called once after the component has mounted and context has been initialized

 - `render` (context: CanvasContext, deltaTime: number) => void